Javascript is not enabled.

 • Citalopram (Celexa)

-What to do: With many of the newer second-generation antidepressants, there is often no weight gain; some, such as bupropion (Wellbutrin), may even result in weight loss, Batsis says, echoing the results of research published in 2018 in the journal Diabetes, Metabolic Syndrome and Obesity.
+What to do: With many second-generation antidepressants, there is often no weight gain; some, such as bupropion (Wellbutrin), may even result in weight loss, Batsis says, echoing the results of research in the journal Diabetes, Metabolic Syndrome and Obesity.

 3. Beta-blockers

 Beta-blockers work by slowing the heart rate, the heart’s workload and its output of blood, all of which lowers blood pressure.
-That’s why they’re often prescribed as a treatment for hypertension, angina and irregular heartbeat.
+That’s why they’re often prescribed to treat hypertension, angina and irregular heartbeat.
 If you’re on a beta-blocker, no one has to tell you the side effects include fatigue, insomnia and a slow heartbeat.
 All of those can add up to a less physically active lifestyle, which — no surprise — may result in extra weight.

 “Weight gain often occurs in the first few months after initiating beta-blockers like atenolol or metoprolol,” Batsis says.
 That’s “thought to be due to changes in metabolism, insulin sensitivity and impact on skeletal muscle metabolism.”